 “He always wanted me to go to college for a better opportunity,” she says.
 “I want people to know the educational benefits of serving in the military.
 My undergraduate education is completely paid for by the US government.”

-Previously stationed at both Andrews and Lackland Air Force bases as well as on multiple deployments, she retired as a Senior Master Sergeant after serving her country for 24 years.
+Previously stationed at both Andrews and Lackland Air Force bases and a veteran of multiple deployments, she retired as a Senior Master Sergeant after serving her country for 24 years.
 After her retirement from the military, she began taking classes at Anne Arundel Community College where she met Associate Professor of Accounting Aru Rao, Ph.D., who inspired her not only to come to TU, but also to major in accounting.

 “When I came to Towson, I felt wanted as a person”, she says.
 “I love the students at Towson and I have made good friends.
 It has been a great experience getting to know and working with millennials.”